HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Properties.md

 //widget.info.a will have the old value as hello.
 {% endhighlight %}

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set info property for a Map widget.
+//Sample code to set info property for a Map widget.

 frmMap.myMap.info = {
     key: "My location"